Iowa World Tour: European leg

 The European Iowa Tour was intended to begin around the September 11 attacks, but because of the incident, the tour was postponed to February 2002.

 Slipknot arrived in Helsinki, Finland for a performance on January 20, 2002 to kick off the European Iowa Tour, which was its penultimate leg.
 On February 16, 2002, Slipknot performed at the London Arena, the show they filmed for their live DVD Disasterpieces, released November 22 of the same year.
 Despite significant tabloid coverage, the European Iowa Tour was not sold out.

 Japanese leg

 The Japanese leg kicked off on March 18, 2002 at the Rainbow Hall in Nagoya.
 The tour is part of a worldwide tour to promote Iowa; the Japan Iowa Tour was preceded by the European Iowa Tour.

-European Open Air Leg
+European open air leg

 This leg consisted of several festival appearances across Europe, beginning with the Festival Ilha Do Ermal on August 20, 2002, and ending with an appearance at the 2 Days a Week Festival in Austria.
 They also notably performed at the 2002 Reading and Leeds Festivals in the United Kingdom.

 Because of the shorter set times available at festivals, "Gently" and "New Abortion" were removed from the setlist on this leg.